Kairn/cance/README.md

 2. Use `typedef struct my_struct {...} my_struct_type` to create a type name for a struct.
 The `struct` keyword can be omitted when declaring a variable of "my_struct_type".
 Note, the struct may be unnamed.
 The struct itself can either be defined in-place (with `{...}`) or already existing (without `{...}`).

 ## Play with Modules
-This project has ? modules.
+This project has 11 modules.
 Each module is a different program that is meant to demonstrate different concepts in C. They can be compiled and run separately with no internal dependencies.
+Everything is written in the C89 standard (no fancy compiler needed).
+A Unix-like operating environment is required, however.
+Make sure standard tools like "gcc" and "make" are installed.

 ### Source code format
 `make format`